Kevin Ogletree

-Kevin Ogletree (born August 5, 1987) is a former American football wide receiver in the National Football League for the Dallas Cowboys, Tampa Bay Buccaneers, Detroit Lions and New York Giants.
-He signed with the Dallas Cowboys as an undrafted free agent in 2009.
-He played college football at the University of Virginia.
+Kevin Ogletree (born August 5, 1987) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, Detroit Lions and New York Giants.
+He played college football for the Virginia Cavaliers and signed with the Cowboys as an undrafted free agent in 2009.

-Early years
+Early life

-Ogletree attended Holy Cross High School.
+Ogletree was born in Flushing, New York, and attended Holy Cross High School.
 As a junior, he had 40 receptions for 1,027 yards and 10 touchdowns, while earning All-conference honors.

 As a senior, he set league records with 61 catches for 1,170 yards and 19 touchdowns (one shy of the state record).
 He also played safety and had 5 interceptions.
 He contributed to the team winning a conference championship, while earning Player of the Year honors by Newsday and the New York Daily News.

 He lettered in basketball and baseball.
 He was an Honor Roll student.

 College career

 Ogletree accepted a football scholarship from the University of Virginia.
 As a true freshman, he appeared in 7 games as a backup wide receiver, making 7 receptions for 27 yards.

 As a sophomore, he appeared in all 12 games, starting 9 of the final 10 contests.
 He led the team with 52 receptions for 582 receiving yards and 4 touchdowns.
 His best game came against the University of Maryland, when he registered 133 yards on 3 receptions.

 In 2007, he missed his junior season with a torn anterior cruciate ligament injury in his left knee, that he suffered during spring drills.

 Ogletree returned in 2008 as a redshirt junior, starting all 12 games, while leading the team with 58 receptions for 723 yards and 5 touchdowns.
-He declared for the 2009 NFL Draft at the end of the season.
+He declared for the 2009 NFL draft at the end of the season.

 He left school as one of only 26 players in the Atlantic Coast Conference history with two-50 receptions seasons in a career.
 At the time, he ranked seventh in school history with 117 career receptions and 13th with 1,332 receiving yards.